 do solemnly swear (or affirm) that I will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; that I take this obligation freely, without any mental reservation or purpose of evasion;

-We have every right to ignore their dictates regarding weapons and should take every step to affirm our right to keep and bear arms.
+We have every right to ignore their dictates regarding weapons.
+Hence, we are Constitution able to take every step to affirm our right to keep and bear arms.

 An ordinary citizen with well over a decade of study devoted to uncovering the truth about government and authorities.Deception is fostered by the omission of key information, background or facts.
 This is an important way in which your mind is being controlled.
 Whatever entity controls your mental frame also controls your life.Filling in the background and gaps helps you understand the impact and intent of government/authorities on your life, Better informed, you will take more meaningful actions to help restore your lost freedoms